 Reference Documents

-Regarding the Caps and Collars column in Schedule 17 table 7 and Schedule 18 table 23 of the DCUSA, one Working Group member questioned why there is only a two-year jump between the Charging Years 2020/21, 2021/22, 2022,2023 and 2023/24, 2024/25, 2025/26 instead of a three-year jump.
+Regarding the caps and collars column in Schedule 17 table 7 and Schedule 18 table 23 of the DCUSA, one Working Group member questioned why there is only a two-year jump between the Charging Years 2020/21, 2021/22, 2022,2023 and 2023/24, 2024/25, 2025/26 instead of a three-year jump.
 The Chair investigated the Change Proposal (CP) which last altered the table (DCP 138 ‘Implementation of Alternative Network Use Factor (NUF) Calculation Method in EDCM’) to determine the rationale.

 The legal text in the first consultation of DCP 138 initially had three years that had no overlap on the last three years and it was amended in the second consultation.